-A broadcast engineer works with hardware and broadcast systems that are used across television, radio and new media.
-They make sure that programmes are broadcast on time and to the highest level of quality.
-As well as operating and maintaining the systems, they also carry out updates and repairs.
+As a broadcast engineer, you'll work with hardware and broadcast systems that are used across television, radio and new media.
+It's your job to make sure that programmes are broadcast on time and to the highest quality.
+As well as operating and maintaining the systems, you'll carry out updates and repairs.

 Broadcast engineers work in a variety of locations and situations.
-They may carry out studio or set work or post-production operations.
-They could also be involved in outside broadcasts, where sound and images are relayed live back to a studio or straight to the network.
+They may carry out studio work, set work, post-production operations or be involved in outside broadcasts, where sound and images are relayed live back to a studio or straight to the network.

-The nature of the work varies according to location and whether it is based in television, radio or new media, but tasks may include:
+The nature of the work varies according to your location and whether you're based in television, radio or new media, but your tasks may include:

 - keeping up to date with the industry and changes in technology by building and maintaining a network of contacts and investigating new systems and techniques.

-- Those on initial training schemes may earn less but it is dependent on the employer.
-For example, the BBC Engineering Traineeship offers a salary of £20,000.
-The schemes usually come with other benefits such as getting a degree while you train.
+- Those on initial training schemes may earn less, but this is dependent on the employer.
+For example, the BBC Engineering Traineeship offers a starting salary of £20,000.
+Schemes usually come with other benefits, such as obtaining a degree while you train.

-- Experienced broadcast engineers may earn £30,000 to £60,000 with the high-end salaries being reserved for those working within large broadcasting companies in senior lead roles.
+- Experienced broadcast engineers can earn anything from £30,000 to £60,000, with high-end salaries usually reserved for those working within large broadcasting companies in senior lead roles.

 Income figures are intended as a guide only.

-Working hours can be long and usually include regular unsocial hours.
-Shifts, which include weekends, evenings and nights are common.
-You may be required to work long hours at short notice, particularly for news and other live programming - especially with rolling news channels.
+Working hours can be long and usually include regular unsocial hours - weekend, evening and night work is common, as you'll be working shifts.
+You may be required to work long hours at short notice, particularly for rolling news channels and other live programming.

 What to expect

-- Studios are booked in advance and you must be available to fit the schedules.
-If there are technical or operational difficulties, you will be expected to remain until the job is done, meaning that extra hours are inevitable on a regular basis.
+- Studios are booked in advance and you must be available to fit this schedule.
+If there are technical or operational difficulties in a broadcast, you will be expected to work until the job is done.
+Extra hours are inevitable on a regular basis.

-- The environment can vary from comfortable and warm studios to extreme conditions on location.
-Locations can be abroad and may occasionally involve working in dangerous conditions, for example, war zones.
+- Your working environment can vary from the comfort of a studio to extreme conditions on location.
+You might be placed on location abroad and occasionally required to work in dangerous conditions.

-- The job is changing as new technologies are adopted across the industry, simplifying traditional broadcast hardware in some sectors (e.g. lighter cameras in documentary making and use of WiFi and internet technologies) and combining IT skills with traditional engineering skills.
+- The nature of the job is changing as new technologies are adopted across the industry, simplifying traditional broadcast hardware in some sectors (e.g. lighter cameras in documentary making and use of WiFi and internet technologies) and combining IT skills with traditional engineering skills.

-- To be successful in securing freelance work, you will need to be highly organised and skilled in your own self-management and promotion, multi-skilled (able to use a range of equipment), up to date in your knowledge and flexible with location.
+- To be successful in securing freelance work, you'll need to be highly organised and skilled in your own self-management and promotion, able to use a range of equipment, up to date in your knowledge and flexible with location.

-- Career breaks are possible, although this depends on the employer.
+- Career breaks are possible, although this depends on your employer.
 Some companies require you to have worked with them for a length of time before you can take a career break.

 - Location work and outside broadcasts (OBs) may involve working away from home on a regular basis or for fairly long periods, and may also include working abroad.

 Most broadcast engineers enter as trainees on new entrant trainee schemes, which are run by various broadcast companies.
-Employers usually require a closely-related degree such as one of the following subjects:
+To gain entry onto a scheme, you'll usually require a degree in a closely related subject, such as:

-Entry is possible if you have a degree from another discipline, or an HND or foundation degree, if you have strong numeracy skills as shown by good A-levels (or equivalent) in maths and/or physics.
-An active interest in and an ability to work with technology is also important.
+Entry is possible if you have a degree from another discipline, an HND or foundation degree or strong numeracy skills as shown by good A-levels (or equivalent) in maths and/or physics.
+An active interest in - and an ability to work with - technology is also important.

 Some companies may accept you without a higher level qualification if you have relevant science or technology A-levels and have experience or a proven interest in the work.
 In these instances, the scheme may allow you to work towards a degree at the same time.

 If you are already working in broadcasting, for example as a runner, you may be able to move into this role via internal training schemes.
-It is also possible to progress to this level through entry as a technician and part-time training.
+It's also possible to progress to this level through entry as a technician and part-time training.